-In each of the sessions, we have explored how the functions define the amount of success that the group can have.
+In each of the past articles in The Basics, we have explored how the functions define the amount of success that a group can have.
+We have asked, "What does the group need?"
 However, we have done so in a very factual, almost restrained manner.
 There is a reason for this.

 It is hard for those who have successfully led to separate the facts of their successes from the things that actually made them successful.
 It is hard to separate individual actions in a specific situation from the factors that those actions acted upon.
 But without separating these, we cannot project leadership into the future – we cannot develop a process that helps us decide what to do in the future based only on what worked for someone else in a different situation in the past.

 Our image of a leader is that of a hero – but no group succeeds because of a leader alone.

 Leadership brings out the excellence that is already present in the members of the group.
 It creates the conditions in which that excellence can be performed.
 As leaders, our role is to facilitate and guide the functions as they take place in the group, moving each function towards a more productive effect on the group.
 As we get better at seeing how the functions exist within the members of our group – literally noticing and observing – then we can have a greater impact.

 But this idea is hard to see.
 It is hard to turn this idea into specific behaviors when we have practiced ways of interacting that are concrete and obvious: tell people what to do, get frustrated when they do not, and all of the other actions that we think are leadership but often fail to produce the results we want.

 This is why Redefine creates the tools of the functional approach to leadership.
 Because we need concrete, step-by-step methods to learn how to lead.